Pendennis: Plot summary

 The Clavering family also comes up to London, where they live very well, and Blanche continues to flirt with Pen and many other men.
-One of them, Pen's college friend Henry Foker, falls in love with Blanche but cannot propose to her as his father will disinherit him unless he marries his cousin Ann.
-Pen—by now rather cynical about love and life—toys with the idea of a marriage of convenience to Blanche, and his uncle encourages him in this, but—partly because he knows that Harry Foker loves Blanche—Pen doesn't propose.
+One of them, Pen's college friend Harry Foker, falls in love with Blanche but cannot propose to her as his father will disinherit him unless he marries his cousin Ann.
+Pen—by now rather cynical about love and life—toys with the idea of a marriage of convenience to Blanche, and his uncle encourages him in this, but—partly because he knows that Harry Foker loves Blanche—Pen does not propose.
 Foker leaves England for a year or two, unable to marry Blanche but unwilling to marry his cousin.

 A new character, Colonel Altamont, is introduced at this point: he knows a secret about the Clavering family and uses it to extort money from the baronet.
 Major Pendennis meets Colonel Altamont, recognises him from his Army service in India, and knows that Altamont is really Lady Clavering's supposedly dead first husband Mr Amory.
 He is an escaped convict and a murderer as well.
-Major Pendennis, however, doesn't act on his knowledge.
+Major Pendennis, however, does not act on his knowledge.
 In addition to being blackmailed, Sir Francis Clavering loses a tremendous sum of money at the races and hides from his wife and creditors in an obscure part of London.

 Meanwhile, Pen meets Fanny Bolton, who is pretty and young, but ignorant and lower-class.
 They fall in love a little, but after a very short and innocent relationship, Pen decides not to see her any more for the good of both.
 Brooding and keeping to his comfortless room to avoid seeing Fanny, Pen falls very ill.
 When malicious gossip reaches Helen and Laura that Pen is "entangled" with a girl of low station, they rush to his side: they find Fanny in his room, where she has just arrived to nurse him, but Helen and Laura think the worst and treat Fanny very rudely.
 Pen, unconscious, is unable to defend Fanny and himself.

 Recovering after several weeks of illness, Pen takes a journey with his mother, Laura, and Warrington, who falls in love with Laura but cannot marry her because of his own catastrophic early marriage.
-(He is separated from his venal wife and her children—of whom he is only legally, not biologically, the father.
-He supports them but does not see them, and has no ambition because if he earns more money, his wife will demand it.)
+He is separated from his venal wife and her children of whom he is only legally, not biologically, the father.
+He supports them but does not see them, and he has no ambition because if he earns more money, his wife will demand it.
 Helen's health deteriorates because of her belief in Pen's immoral connection with Fanny.
-Pen finally discovers how Helen treated Fanny; he is very angry at his mother and tells her he and Fanny are innocent.
+Pen finally discovers how Helen treated Fanny; he is angry at his mother and tells her he and Fanny are innocent.
 She is overjoyed to hear it, and soon mother and son forgive each other.
-Helen's health is nevertheless too much shaken and she dies soon afterward.
+Helen's health is too shaken and she dies soon afterward.